andrasq/node-docs/baas-cpu-usage.md

 Know Your Tools

-Tools perform a function at cost.
+Tools perform a function at a cost.
 Understanding the cost (cpu, memory overhead) is an important part of using the tool.

 Convenience Has A Price